 If the referendum shows local support (more than 50% of those voting being in favour) then the Neighbourhood Plan will proceed to adoption and be used by the local planning authority, as part of the statutory development plan, in the determination of planning applications in Hartest.

-Neighbourhood Plan Working Group Members:

-Nick Price (Chairman)

-Ralph Carpenter

-Erica Clark

-Douglas Chivers

-Chris Collins

-Clive Gare

-Brenda Griffiths

-Peter Griffiths

-Toby Leeming

-Jo Pask

-Additional support from:

-Ray Keeley

-David Loxton

-Neil Chappell

-Sue Lewis
+The Working Group has also engaged Places4People Planning Consultancy to help with the preparation of the Plan and Babergh District Council provided “critical friend” support via Rachel Hogger of Modicum Planning.

-Photographs throughout this Neighbourhood Plan have been contributed by members of the Hartest Neighbourhood Plan Working Group or Places4People, the planning consultancy working for the Parish Council to assist in the preparation of the Plan.
+Photographs throughout this Neighbourhood Plan have been contributed by members of the Hartest Neighbourhood Plan Working Group or Places4People,.
 Where indicated, the photographs are protected by copyright and reproduction for any purpose other than as part of this document is not permitted.